 LET TRAVELKATZ PLAN YOUR INDIANA VACATION PACKAGE

-Travelkatz will put together a Indiana Vacation Package custom tailored just for you.
+Travelkatz will put together an Indiana Vacation Package custom tailored just for you.
 We handle all aspects of your trip so you can sit back, relax and enjoy.
-We provide two options for every state in the USA consisting of the state capital and the Natural Wonder.
+We provide three options for every state in the USA.
 If you have any questions or concerns please don’t hesitate in contacting us.

 Indianapolis is a portmanteau, combining the name of the state with the Greek word polis, which means “city.”
 Though that may sound like a pretty benign choice of name, it was surprisingly controversial when it was chosen in 1821.
 The name Indianapolis, which was proposed by Judge Jeremiah Sullivan, beat out the names Tecumseh (the name of an Indian chief) and Suwarrow (a European name).
 Supporters of the other names were so appalled by Indianapolis as the name of the city, one newspaper even called the decision “one of the most ludicrous acts” and called Indianapolis “not as a name for man, woman or child; for empire, city, mountain, or morass; for bird, beast, fish nor creeping thing.”